 In short, yes you can.
 If a family member, civil partner, or spouse has suffered injury due to cosmetic surgery negligence, and they are unable to make a claim themselves, then you can make a claim for compensation on their behalf.
 This is true also if you are claiming for someone who has died due to medical negligence.
 You’ll need to provide evidence of your relationship to the victim to prove your eligibility for making a claim on their behalf.
-In cases such as these, contacting a personal injury claims solicitor can be extremely beneficial.
+In cases such as these, contacting a personal injury claims solicitor or claims management company, can be extremely beneficial.

 There are a number of damages and expenses that should be included in your claim, these are:

 - General Damages – these cover the physical and mental aspects of your claim and represent the pain and suffering you have endured.